sean-meade/pride-api/README.md

 This API services the Out & About website.

-Using rest-x it implements swagger to make it easier to interact with.
+Using flask_restx it implements swagger to make it easier to interact with.
 It's hosted on render and is the go between fir a postgresql database (also hosted on render) and the Out and About website.

 Future improvements: